Australian Grown Coffee

 Australian Grown Coffee – Ewingsdale Coffee

-Ewingsdale Coffee, situated at the gateway to Byron Bay delivers to you 100% Australian grown coffee beans.
-The company is wholly Australian owned and operated and our focus is to produce a consistent, high quality, locally grown product.
+Ewingsdale Coffee, delivers to you 100% Australian grown coffee beans.
+The company is wholly Australian owned and operated and our focus is to produce a consistent, high quality, locally grown & roasted product.

 Our coffee is a blend of Arabica varieties (Coffea Arabica).
 The coffea plant is a genus of the Rubiacea family.
 The two most well known species are; coffea arabica and coffea canephora (robusta) species.
 Coffee is an equatorial plant that grows between the tropics of Cancer and Capricorn.

-The varieties of coffee grown on our Australian Estate are a selection of three types of the Arabica plant.
+The varieties of coffee are a selection of three types of the Arabica plant.

 Bourbon from the Reunion Islands,